schroedan/homebridge-my-gekko/README.md

 ### Advanced Settings

 The discovery of blind and/or meteo accessories can be disabled by setting the `blinds` and/or `meteo` options to `false`.

+There is a cache to normalise the `meteo` values.
+The number of values for normalisation can be configured via `meteoCacheSize`.

 Feel free to adjust the options for client cache TTL (`ttl` in seconds), number of retries (`retries`), update interval (`interval` in seconds), allocation deferance (`deferance` in seconds) and allocation delay (`delay` in milliseconds).